INDUSTRIAL CHEMICALS – MULTIPLE CLASSIFICATIONS (IARC 2A, 2B)

 Bitumen is not reportable to the National Pollutant Release Inventory (NPRI) in Canada.
-A search of the US Household Products Database (search term “bitumen”) yielded over 60 products containing bitumens as an ingredient – all were asphalt products.
+A search of the US Consumer Product Information Database (search term “bitumen”) yielded over 60 products containing bitumens as an ingredient – all were asphalt products.

 Occupational Exposures Overview

 Inhalation of bitumen fumes and dusts is the most important route of occupational exposure.
 For bitumens used in cooler temperatures, such as cutback bitumens, blended bitumens, and bitumen emulsions, regular skin contact may also occur.

 CAREX Canada estimates that approximately 58,000 Canadians are exposed to bitumens in their workplaces.
 The largest industrial groups exposed are highway, bridge, and street construction, followed by contractors in foundation, structure, and building exterior, finishing, and equipment.

 The largest occupational groups exposed are construction trades helpers and labourers, followed by heavy equipment operators and roofers and shinglers.
 Other occupations potentially exposed to bitumens include those employed in refineries, asphalt mixing plants, and roofing material manufacturing,[1,3] as well as workers involved in transporting and storing bitumens.

 Strategies to reduce exposures include selecting the correct kettle type/size, using low fuming asphalt, and using temperature control devices to reduce asphalt fume emissions.